mirca/mirca.github.io-www/_posts/2018-01-26-finding-periods-of-transit-like-events.md

 Their algorithm, the Box-least Squares (or BLS for short), has been very successful in finding those periodic events (their paper has over 500 citations!).

+This blog post has the goal of investigating the maths that underpin the BLS method from a different angle, and verify whether there are unexplored speed-ups or properties.
-In this blog post, I follow a similar approach to derive the parameters of a box function that "best" fits a planet transit in time series brightness data of stars (these are often called "lightcurves" by astronomers).
+More precisely, I derive the parameters of a box function that "best" fits (from a maximum likelihood perspective) a planet transit in time series brightness data of stars (these are often called "lightcurves" by astronomers).

 Assume the following relation for the folded lightcurve $$\boldsymbol{y} \triangleq (y_1, y_2, ..., y_n)$$
 \begin{align}